 Nearby attractions in Dayton

-Plans to Benjamin & Marian Schuster Performing Arts Center by other users
+Trips to Benjamin & Marian Schuster Performing Arts Center by other users

 8 days in Petersburg & Ohio BY A USER FROM UNITED STATES June, popular sights Preferences: June Attraction style: Popular sights Pace: Medium 3 days in Dayton BY A USER FROM UNITED STATES September, culture, historic sites, museums, slow & easy, popular sights Preferences: September, culture, historic sites, museums Attraction style: Popular sights Pace: Slow & easy 3 days in Columbus & Dayton BY A USER FROM UNITED STATES September, hidden gems Preferences: September Attraction style: Hidden gems Pace: Medium 3 days in Dayton BY A USER FROM UNITED STATES June, popular sights Preferences: June Attraction style: Popular sights Pace: Medium